Carocim/Discord-RPC-MacOS-AutoRun/README.md

 Output logs are saved in the same folder:
 - `discord-rpc.log` - Standard output
 - `discord-rpc-error.log` - Error messages

+## Important: Discord App Setup
+For the RPC to work, Discord must be running.
+To make Discord start automatically:

+Open System Settings → General → Login Items & Extensions Click the + button under "Open at Login"
+Select Discord.app and add it

+Now both Discord and the RPC server will start automatically.

 ## Uninstall